 - Upload your file.
 It can be a PDF or other documents like Microsoft Word’s DOC or TXT, or even an image file like JPG or PNG.
 The file you will receive, however, will always be a PDF.

-- Enter and repeat a user password.
+- Enter and repeat an open password.

-- Enter and repeat an owner password.
+- Enter and repeat a permission password.

 - Click on “Save Changes”.
 After a short while, you can download your now password protected PDF document.